skyborgff/RLBot-repos/README.md

 	"description": "bot description",
-	"version": "version name, if not equal to the installed version the hub shows an update is available", "testedFrameworkVersion": "framework verion the bot is tested with", "language": "language the bot uses for textoutput in chat or 3d space", "botLanguage": "programing language the bot is written in", "gamemodes": [
+	"version": "version name, if not equal to the installed version the hub shows an update is available", "testedFrameworkVersion": "framework verion the bot is tested with", "botLanguage": "programing language the bot is written in", "gamemodes": [
 		{